MabbottLab/MEGneto/ConfigParams.md

       <li>
         <details>
           <summary>Rep_timeseries</summary>
-          Where:Fcp_4_beamforming just before a representative timeseries for each ROI
+          Where: Fcp_4_beamforming just before a representative timeseries for each ROI
           <br>
           Meaning: Specifies what method we want to use to derive the timeseries
         </details>